leodeslf/leaf/src/method/scrum.md

 Sprint Review's purpose is to *inspect the outcome of the Sprint* and determine future adaptations.

-During the event, the Scrum Team presents the *results* of their work to key stakeholders, all of them review what was accomplished and what has changed in their environment.
+During the event, the Scrum Team presents the *results* of their work to key stakeholders, everyone reviews what was accomplished and what has changed in their environment.
 The product Backlog may be adjusted.

 It's the second to last event, and it's timeboxed to a maximum of *four hours*.